jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 If anything, it is wetter than every previous time I've been here.

-Having just been to Republica, I can't help but try and interpret what I see in terms of it being the same passage.
+Having just been to *Republika*, I can't help but try and interpret what I see in terms of it being the same passage.
 Dangling from the end of Dan's bolt traverse in the ceiling of the rift, I can look down into a chamber, large boulders and bedrock with the two streams crashing down in different locations.
 God, if only we'd had the sense to put some retro-reflector markings or something down there!
 Then we'd know for sure.
 Was I walking along there less than a day ago?